Emergence of Spatial Representation in an Actor-Critic Agent with Hippocampus-Inspired Sequence Generator: Discussion

 \section{Discussion}

-In this study, we presented a minimal model of the hippocampus that enables navigation in a vision-based virtual environment and reproduces key phenomena of spatial representations observed in the mammalian hippocampus.
+In this study, we presented a minimal model of the hippocampus that enables navigation in a vision-based virtual environment and reproduces key phenomena of spatial representation observed in the mammalian hippocampus.

-The cornerstone of our model—the sequential connectivity in CA3—is biologically plausible and inspired by established findings on theta sequence firing \cite{Dragoi2006-qq,Foster2007-wz}.
+The cornerstone of our model — the sequential connectivity in CA3 — is biologically plausible and inspired by established findings on theta sequence firing \citep{Dragoi2006-qq,Foster2007-wz,Yiu2022-kz}.
 By constraining CA3 recurrent connectivity as a dynamical reservoir and limiting training to input and output weights via reinforcement learning, we clearly isolate the effect of this theta sequence generator.

 Agents equipped with the CA3 sequence module achieved superior navigation from sparse input (analogous to DG activity) compared to LSTMs of similar complexity or SSM-based cores.
 Crucially, this advantage was regime-dependent: under sparse input, CA3 dynamics and DG sparsification synergized to support robust navigation, whereas under dense input, conventional recurrent cores such as LSTMs performed better.
 Performance also degraded substantially when CA3 sequence length was ablated or shortened (Fig.~\ref{fig:training_DS}), highlighting the functional role of theta sequence generator.